betable/betable-ios-sdk/README.md

 This is the final step in the OAuth protocol.
 In the `onComplete` handler that you passed into the `authorizeInViewController:onAuthorizationComplete:onFailure:onCancel:` you will recieve your access token for the user associated with this `Betable` object.
 You will want to store this with the user so you can make future requests on their behalf.

+### Loggging out

+    - (void)logout

+If you need to disassociate the current player with the betable object simply call the logout method.
+This handles destroying the cookies, resetting the authorize web browser, and removing the betable token.

 ### Betting

     - (void)betForGame:(NSString*)gameID